bfordAIMS/ereefs-tutorials/README.md

 ## File structure

-The website is contained in the home folder `ereefs-tutorials`.
-Within this folder we have the following folders and files
+All website files are contained in the git repository `ereefs-tutorials`.
+This includes:

-:file_folder: `tutorials` contains the tutorial source files
+* :file_folder: `tutorials` contains the tutorial source files

-$\hspace{0.5cm}\hookrightarrow$ `r` and `python` sort the source files by language
+  * $\hookrightarrow$ :file_folder: `r` and `python` sort the source files by language.

-$\hspace{1cm}\hookrightarrow$ `<tutorial-name>` folders contain the files associated with a specific tutorial
+    * $\hookrightarrow$ :file_folder: `<tutorial-name>` contain the files associated with a specific tutorial, including the main tutorial file :page_facing_up: `<tutorial_name>.qmd` as well as other associated data, images, etc.

+* :file_folder: `images` contains images for general use (e.g. the eReefs logo)

-* `docs` contains the rendered website files - do not edit these file directly, they are updated automatically by Quarto upon rendering the website source files
+* :file_folder: `docs` contains the rendered website files - do not edit these file directly, they are updated automatically by Quarto upon rendering the website source files.

-* `_extensions` contains Quarto extensions which extend Quarto's functionality (e.g. we use the fontawesome extension to include icons in virtually any of the website's text)
+* :file_folder: `_extensions` contains Quarto extensions which extend Quarto's functionality (e.g. we use the fontawesome extension to include icons in virtually any of the website's text); do not edit.

+* :file_folder: `_freeze` corresponds to the freeze execution option.
+This controls which code chunks are rendered.
+With freeze set to auto, the code output is reproduced only when the source code changes.
+This folder holds the cache-like items needed for this option.

-* `.quarto` contains files used by Quarto behind the scenes - do not edit these files; knowledge of these files is not needed
+* :file_folder: `.quarto` contains files used by Quarto behind the scenes - knowledge of these files is not needed; do not edit.

-### Website source files

-* Individual webpages correspond to individual `.qmd` files; notably this includes:

-  - `index.qmd` the homepage
-  - `<file_name>.qmd` other webpages (note that these pages must be linked to, either directly or derivatively, from the home page or else will not be reachable)
+* :page_facing_up: `index.qmd` the website homepage source file.
+All other webpages must be linked to, either directly or derivatively, from the home page (or else will not be reachable).

-* `_quarto.yml` is used to set global YAML settings (including theming and navigation)
+* :page_facing_up: `_quarto.yml` is used to set global YAML settings (including theming and navigation).

-* `style.css` is a global CSS style sheet applied to all webpages (sourced in the `.yml` file)
+* :page_facing_up: `style.css` is a global CSS style sheet applied to all webpages (sourced from the YAML file).

-* Individual tutorials are contained within
+* :page_facing_up: `README.md` the documentation file for the website (displayed on the repository home page on Github).

+## Potential problems/errors/issues

+>`ImportError: DLL load failed: The specified module could not be found.` when rendering a python tutorial.
+Try the solutions [here](https://stackoverflow.com/questions/20201868/importerror-dll-load-failed-the-specified-module-could-not-be-found) (downloading [Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) worked for me).

+---

+# Contributing to this project

+##### *When contributing to this project please ensure you do the following:*

+* **1.** Tutorials should be self-contained in :file_folder:`tutorials/<tutorial language>/<tutorial-name>` with a single :page_facing_up:`<tutorial_name>.qmd` file and all other files required to run the tutorial (e.g. images, data).
+This allows people to download the individual folders to run specific tutorials on their own machine.

+* **2.** Any file which does not pertain to a specific tutorial should be placed in either:
+  * :file_folder:`~` style or theme files (e.g. YAML, CSS, SCSS) belong in the home folder
+  * :file_folder:`~/images` for images
+  * :file_folder:`~/resources` not yet created; would house any file which is not an image or style/theme file and which does not pertain to a specific tutorial

+* **3.** Pay attention to the folder structure and file naming conventions used already.
+It would be nice to keep these consistent.

+* **4.** Push changes to the repository only after the *entire* website has rendered successfully (rather than just the specific tutorial) and you have tested it in a browser window (including a check that links work as desired).
+This will ensure the website will not break the next time it is rendered as a whole.

+* **5.** If multiple are working on the website concurrently, take care to avoid merge conflicts.
+For example, only update a single tutorial at a time and push it to git before moving to another tutorial.

+* **6.** Update this `README.md` documentation file as you go, including the resolution of any errors/issues you have encountered.

+---